cetomacrogol/DPRnet/README.md

 ## Introduction

+DPRnet is a deep learning framework designed to predict candidate drugs that can reverse tumor cell drug resistance.
+The model integrates molecular graph data, SMILES embeddings, and gene expression profiles, utilizing a multi-head attention mechanism to capture cross-modal relationships.
+Deeprnet leverages the ChemBERTa-zinc-base-v1 pre-trained model, a state-of-the-art transformer-based model for molecular representations.
+This robust and interpretable framework has been validated on independent datasets and demonstrated high prediction accuracy.
+DPRnet also identifies chemical substructures associated with drug resistance reversal, providing valuable insights for drug discovery.
+We also provide an interactive web platform where users can submit their data and perform predictions.

 ## System Requirements
 The source code developed in Python 3.8 using PyTorch 1.7.1.
 The required python dependencies are given below.
-DrugBAN is supported for any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
-There is no additional non-standard hardware requirements.

 ```
 torch>=1.7.1